Terradue/doc-developer-sandbox/source/developer/parameters.rst

 Recap
 =====

 #.
-We added a parameter in the node of our workflow,
+We added a parameter in the job template of a processing node, defined in the application workflow;
 #.
 We used the value of that parameter in our run executable.